Lead Magnets: The What, Why and How

 When creating your lead magnet it’s really important to provide something that links to your business.
 You can provide the greatest cooking tips ever, but if you sell candles then you aren’t going to be drawing in your ideal clients.
 Just like a dating profile, if you highlight an image of you surfing you will draw other surfers.
 But if you actually don’t like surfing, the relationship is doomed before you start.

-The type of lead magnet that you create will be entirely dependant upon the ideal client that you’re trying to attract.
+The type of lead magnet that you create will be entirely dependent upon the ideal client that you’re trying to attract.
 Lead magnets come in many forms.
 Here are a few ideas:

 – A written how-to guide